rusbomber/VictoriaLogs/docs/victorialogs/logsql.md

 - individual phrases where every uppercase letter is independently replaced with the corresponding lowercase letter

 For example, `_msg:contains_common_case("VictoriaMetrics")` finds logs where the [`_msg` field](https://docs.victoriametrics.com/victorialogs/keyconcepts/#message-field)
-contains at least one of the following words [words](https://docs.victoriametrics.com/victorialogs/logsql/#word):
+contains at least one of the following [words](https://docs.victoriametrics.com/victorialogs/logsql/#word):

 - VictoriaMetrics
 - VICTORIAMETRICS